qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/index.rst

 This documentation has been created from version: |release|.

-sisl is a tool to easily create geometries and handle input/output files from various DFT codes.
-Although this is based on the SIESTA/TranSIESTA DFT code it is far from limited to deal with *only* this code.
+sisl is a tool to easily create geometries and, in general, handle data output files from various DFT codes.
+Although this is primarily based on the SIESTA/TranSIESTA DFT code it is far from limited to deal with *only* this code.

 A list of key components are

-:ref:`scripts_sgeom`
+:ref:`script_sgeom`
    Read and transform generic coordinate files from one format into other formats.

-:ref:`scripts_sgrid`
+:ref:`script_sgrid`
    Read and transform *grid* data, such as electronic densities, electrostatic potentials etc. and save them in various formats.

-:ref:`scripts_sdata`
+:ref:`script_sdata`
    Read and transform *any* data.
 It is basically a shorthand for the above more convenience scripts.
    This script is capable of handling geometries, grids, specially